mckn1ght/BlackJack/README.md

 -   Am refacut mai multe metode
 -   Acum calculatorul face alegeri de joc in functie de numarul de puncte detinute
 -   Am reparat un bug care intreruprea cursul normal al jocului
+-   Meniul de scoruri a fost convertit in meniul pentru setari

 EN Version 0.75

    - Reworked multiple methods
    - Computer player now chooses if he pays or not based on the number of points he has
    - Fixed a bug that was breaking the intended flow of the game
+   - Converted scoruri menu to setari

 -------------------------------------------------------------------------------------------------------